-it, so we didn't deliver twice a week, but every morning.

-"The price of milk was 5 cents a quart.
-Yes sir, lots of times I'd climb a flight of stairs to deliver a pint of milk for 21/2 cents.
-Later it got up to 7 cents a quart.
-'Old Chip' I used on the milk route was Morgan, but DAIRYING, Page 7
+twice a week, but every morning.
+The price of milk was 5 cents a qt.
+Yes, sir, lots of times I'd climb a flight of stairs to deliver a pint of milk for 2 1/2 cents.
+Later it got up to 7 cents a qt.
+'Old Chip' I used on the milk route was Morgan, but not much ambition - hit 'em with a switch - just the tail would go faster.
+Yep, I've been milking cows in the morning when I was so sleepy that I went to sleep on the milking stool.'

-Thursday, August 11, 1988

-Memories of dairying days

-□ DAIRYING Continued from page 6 not much ambition - hit 'em with a switch, just the tail would go faster.

-'Yep, I've been milking cows in the morning when I was so sleepy that I went to sleep on the milking stool."

-The late Tom Curley claimed raw milk compared to homogenized was as different as water is to ginger ale.
-From the time he was 13 (1907) until he became 18, he boarded at the Nashoba Farm down on Concord Road.
-This old farm is easily recognized because the road bisects the barn of many cupolas and the house.

-"The sum of \$100 was offered to me in return for five years of living on the place and caring for 60 cows.
-At 4 a.m.
-I began my daily milk route with 'hoss' and wagon to Graniteville and Forge Village," Curley recalled.

-"Milk was 5 cents a quart.
-People stopped taking extra milk when it went up to six cents; they couldn't afford it.

-"We got blocks of ice from Gage's to keep the milk cool.
+Tom Curley claims raw milk compared to homogenized is as different as water is to gingerale.
+From the time he was thirteen (1907), until he became eighteen, he boarded at the Nashoba Farm down on the Concord Rd.
+This old farm is easily recognized; the road dissects the barn and house.
+"The sum of \$100.00 was offered to me in return for five years of living on the place and caring for sixty cows.
+At 4:00 a.m.
+I began my daily milk route with 'hoss' and wagon to Graniteville and Forge Village.
+Milk was 5 cents a quart; people stopped taking extra milk when it went up to 6 cents - they couldn't afford it.
+We got blocks of ice from Gage's to keep the milk cool.
 In warm weather I put a tablespoon of soda into the milk so it wouldn't turn sour.

-'The Old Pine Ridge Station was my first stop.
-If I dozed off, my 'hoss' would go right by.
-If I was awake he'd stop automatically.
+The Old Pine Ridge Station (Teddy Green's place today) was my first stop.
+If I dozed off my 'hoss' would go right by.
+If I was awake, he'd stop automatically.

 "There was no electricity; water was pumped by hand.
 The carriage shed housed the washtubs and round boiler used to heat the water for washing the milk bottles.
-My hands would break open from the soap and

-Seventy years later, Otis Day would repeat to Tom Curley, "Everytime I see you, Tom, I see those knuckles."
+My hands would break open from the soap and water.
+Over seventy years later, Otis Day would repeat to Tom, 'Everytime I see you, Tom, I see those knuckles'."

 When his early morning chores were finished, Tom then walked two miles to Westford Academy.
-One morning as he passed two men seated on the piazza of the Wright & Fletcher Store, he heard one exclaim to the other, "That boy has done a day's work already.'

-After school, it was right back

-home to those cows!
+One morning as he passed two men seated on the piazza of the Wright & Fletcher Store, he heard one exclaim to the other, "That boy has done a day's work already."
+After school it was right back home to those cows!